cocoppang/ShieldStore/README.md

 * [Intel SGX Linux 1.8 version](https://github.com/intel/linux-sgx/tree/sgx_1.8)
 * [Intel SGX Linux driver](https://github.com/intel/linux-sgx-driver/tree/sgx_driver_1.8)

-However, ShieldStore is available on Intel SGX SDK version (1.9, 2.2).
+However, ShieldStore is available on Intel SGX SDK version 1.9, and 2.2 along with Intel SGX Driver version 1.9, 2.0, and 2.1.
-For later versions, we are testing.
+We are working on for the later version support.

 ## Build